 Have you always had a thrist for adventure and wanted to travel to a completely foreign place full of excitement and joy?

-Well what you have been looking for is right here.
+Well what you have been looking for is right here, we’re offering this Mongolian tour.
 Mongolia is one of the least densely populated countries in the world and many of them still retain their traditional lifestyle of nomadism and living in harmony with nature.

 In this program, you will learn how to live like a nomad, and become a nomad yourself.
 If you like to challenge yourself and get out of your comfort zone, then apply today!

 Day 1: Arrive in Ulaanbaatar

 The first day of your arrival you will learn about the history of Mongolia and get a tour of the city.
 You will have a personal guide who can help you find your way and give you any information you may need.

 The second day, be prepared for a long journey to Khuvsgul, one of the most beautiful places in Mongolia.
 You will meet your host nomad family and they will give you an idea of what you guys will be doing during your stay.

 This is where it gets fun.
 For these 4 days you will spend your time as a nomad learning how to live as a nomad, understanding the way of life and putting yourself in the shoes of Mongolian nomads and farmers.

 You will have the opportunity to herd the flock of sheep and goats, ride horses, milk mares and cows, catch calves, sheering sheep, making collecting animal dung to prepare the fire for the stove, chopping wood etc.